migalabs/eth2-client-analyzer/README.md

 The repository also includes a Resource monitor tool to read the five clients at the same time.

-Please note that this toll does not reveal any information about the blockchain, node or host.
+Please note that this tool does not reveal any information about the blockchain, node or host.
 This tool purely provides machine resource information about the conifgured PIDs.

 Maintained by [migalabs](http://migalabs.es)